-There’s growing evidence that young people prefer to work outside of the bounds of traditional office hours.
+There’s growing evidence that young people prefer to work outside the bounds of traditional office hours.
 Being able to work when it’s the most convenient could potentially increase the overall performance of your team.

-Make sure that you’ve got a time or performance tracking system set in place to evaluate the work performance.
+Make sure that you’ve got time or performance tracking system set in place to evaluate the work performance.

 If you’re unsure whether flexible work hours work in your team, test it for a month before committing to a long-term habit.